 pid

-A property identifier, to be provided if and only if the match_type is property.
+A property identifier, to be provided if and only if the matchType is property.

 v

 one or more property values.
-If match_type is name, then this value is to be matched to entity names, otherwise to the property values via the supplied pid.
+If matchType is name, then this value is to be matched to entity names, otherwise to the property values via the supplied pid.
 The specifics of how this similarity is defined are determined by the service.

 required

 An optional string to indicate how to match the values in v.
-This can be used for general matching relations like "skos:exactMatch", "skos:closeMatch", etc. or for specific features like spatial matching with geo data (e.g. containment search with "schema:containsPlace" etc.) or custom matching on date fields (e.g. services supporting the [[EDTF]] specification could use "EDTF:Level-0" etc. To allow discovery of supported qualifiers by clients, services that support match_qualifier MUST return the supported match_qualifiers for each property in their property suggest responses.
+This can be used for general matching relations like "skos:exactMatch", "skos:closeMatch", etc. or for specific features like spatial matching with geo data (e.g. containment search with "schema:containsPlace" etc.) or custom matching on date fields (e.g. services supporting the [[EDTF]] specification could use "EDTF:Level-0" etc. To allow discovery of supported qualifiers by clients, services that support matchQualifier MUST return the supported matchQualifiers for each property in their property suggest responses.
+If omitted, the matching behavior is up to the service.

 A reconciliation service that supports property assignments SHOULD provide a suggest service for discovering these properties.
-If the optional fields are omitted, the exact behavior ("must match all", "should match some", etc.) is up to the service.

 A reconciliation query batch is an array of reconciliation queries.